304 North Cardinal St.

-Another telltale sign that its time to fertilize peonies is that the first of the flower buds have started to appear.
+Another telltale sign that it’s time to fertilize peonies is that the first flower buds have started to appear.
 These tiny flower buds start to become noticeable when the stems are just starting to leaf out.
-See the photo above for an example of what the baby flower buds look like.
+See the photo above for an example of what baby flower buds look like.
 It’s time to feed the peony plants!

 Feed peony plants with a granular, slow-release, organic fertilizer.
 Most of these peony fertilizers can simply be sprinkled on the ground around the plant.
 Take care to place the fertilizer granules/pellets on the soil around the plant rather than right on top of the plant’s crown (where the stems come up out of the ground).
 The nutrients need to slowly seep into the surrounding soil so the plant can develop a healthy root system.